gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Input.md

 `EnterInputMode(CustomInput customInput)` / `ExitInputMode(CustomInput customInput)`: Hooks for when the custom input mode is entered / exited.

-`GetCantActivateMessage(CustomInput customInput)`: Returns the defaul of null to allow the CustomInput to activate normally.
+`GetCantActivateMessage(CustomInput customInput)`: Returns the default of null to allow the CustomInput to activate normally.
 Return an error string to prevent the input from activating and instead display the error.

 ## Activating a Custom Input